npg70/galbreath-old/people/galbreath-margaret-1762.md

 This clearly needs some work.

-Children of William Johnson and Margaret Galbreath:
+Children of William and Margaret (Galbreath) Johnson:

 1. *Margaret Johnson*
 2. *Alexander Johnson*